Nichelle Prince: Personal life

-Prince's father is Afro-Jamaicans, while her mother comes from the United States.
+Prince's father is Afro-Jamaican, while her mother comes from the United States.
 She has two sisters named Christine and Kendra.
 She enjoys reading, writing, yoga during her free time.
-Her favourites have included football players Christine Sinclair, Lionel Messi and Carlos Tévez, Canadian hurdlers Perdita Felicien and Priscilla Lopes-Schliep, and football clubs Real Madrid and Manchester City.
+Her favourites have included soccer players Christine Sinclair, Lionel Messi and Carlos Tévez, Canadian hurdlers Perdita Felicien and Priscilla Lopes-Schliep, and soccer clubs Real Madrid and Manchester City.